What is the Thurston County Master Recycler Composter Program?

 Where can I find more information about the Thurston County Master Recycler Composter Program and who in Thurston County can I contact if I have more questions about becoming an MRC volunteer?

 WSU Extension programs and employment are available to all without discrimination.
-Evidence of noncompliance may be reported through your local WSU Extension office.
-Persons will disabilities who require alternative means for communication or program information or reasonable accommodation need to contact Cori Carlton at 3054 Carpenter Rd.
-SE, Olympia WA 98503, 360-867-2162, at least two weeks prior to the beginning of training.
+Evidence of noncompliance may be reported through your local Extension office.
+Reasonable accommodations will be made for persons with disabilities and special needs who contact Cori Carlton at cori.carlton@co.thurston.wa.us at least two (2) weeks prior to the event or application deadline.